 - To answer multiple choice questions, go through all the options and then mark the correct answer.

-Students can find different types of unseen passages for their Class 10 board exam preparation.
+Students can find different types of unseen passages for Class 10 with answers pdf for board exam preparation.
 At the end of the questions, we have also provided the answers to the unseen passages for students’ reference.
 Firstly, they should try to solve the questions of reading comprehension by themselves.
 Then upon completion of one passage, they must cross-check their answers with the one provided by us.
 In this way, they can evaluate their performance.
-Students who take more time in solving the unseen passages must put a clock watch to monitor the time spent.
-Doing so will help them learn time management to solve the questions of unseen passages fast.
+Students who take more time in solving the unseen passages for Class 10 must put on a clock watch to monitor the time spent.
+Doing so will help them learn time management to solve the questions of unseen passages for Class 10 fast.

 CBSE Class 10 English Discursive Passage